mbanuelos1486/Test/README.md

 # Test
 Git Test Ubuntu
-Practicing Creating New Repo and Committ a File
+Practicing Creating New Repo and Commit a File
+Editing after commit and comitting again :D